stryker-mutator/stryker-net/docs/technical-reference/fsharp/Classes.md

 ### FsharpCoreOrchestrator

-The Orchestrators work in a similar fassion to those in the CsharpMutantOrchestrator.
+The Orchestrators works in a similar fashion to those in the CsharpMutantOrchestrator.
 This process starts with a method: ```Mutate(FSharpList<SynModuleOrNamespace>)``` inside the ```FsharpMutantOrchestrator```.
 The ```FsharpMutantOrchestrator``` is only used as a starting point, after that the ```FsharpCoreOrchestrator``` takes over.